JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 It's the little things.

 • Junior Guides Raft Camp is very popular!
-We hosted more than 425 kids in eight sessions last year, and camps do sell out.
+We hosted more than 425 kids in eight sessions in 2025, and camps do sell out.
 Please book early!

-• Each session has 40-60 campers ages 6-16 split into groups, then usually grouped again in boats by ages.
+• Each session has between 40-60 campers split into either Ducks or Otters, and campers are then grouped again in boats by ages, with special friend requests being honored as we are able.

 • Occasionally younger, more experienced child paddlers (4th graders) may prefer to paddle with the Otters.
 These kids are considered on a case-by-case basis depending on maturity, athletic ability, and rafting experience.
 Safety is our A-1 top priority.